Retour aux résultats

 77300 Fontainebleau

-Under the reign of Louis XVIth, in november 1776, the Duke of Artois and the Duke of Chartres organised the first horse race in Fontainebleau, to be watched by the king, here for the hunting season.
-This first event was very successful.
-The Solle Valley was chosen in 1852 by the Guard hunters.
-Stationed in Fontainebleau, they had cleared this space to use it as a training ground.
+In November 1776, during the reign of Louis XVI, the Dukes of Artois and Chartres organized the first horse race in Fontainebleau, in front of the king, who had come to hunt.
+This first attempt was a great success.
+The choice of the Solle valley was made in 1852 by the chasseurs de la Garde.
+Garrisoned in Fontainebleau, they had cleared the area for use as a manoeuvring ground.

-After they left, young people would organise some races in a family atmosphere.
-The area being perfect, it was decided a racecourse would be built.
-It was done in 1862 and inaugurated by the Emperor Napoleon III and Empress Eugénie.
+After their departure, youngsters would organize races here in a family atmosphere.
+The site being ideal, it was decided to build a racecourse.
+This was done in 1862.
+It was inaugurated by the imperial couple Napoleon III and Empress Eugénie.

 Tarifs